FlowFuse/website/src/blog/2024/08/using-mqtt-sparkplugb-with-node-red.md

 Beyond data exchange, MQTT Sparkplug B allows you to send commands for managing devices and Edge of Network (EoN) nodes, such as initiating a device's rebirth or signaling its death.
 These commands are crucial for maintaining device management and ensuring consistent data flow within your network.

 1. Drag inject node onto the canvas.
-2. Set the `msg.command` in the Inject node to the desired command.
+2. Set the `msg.command` in the inject node to the desired command.
 For instance, you can use the following JSON object to send a command that triggers a device's death:

 ```json
     {